shlomiassaf/ng-time-traveler/README.md

   - More...

-> This is a first attempt, code transpiles on the browser for now, now ES5 output build yet.
+> This is a first attempt, code transpiles on the browser for now, NO ES5 output build yet.

 ## Install:
   - Clone repo.